isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-09-queenstown.md

 <br/>
 <img src="/images/Vol-16-issue-3/queenstown/queenstown-libopening.jpg">

+Queenstown Branch Library on the night of its official opening, 30 April 1970.
+The ceremony began at 8.15 pm.
+Crowds are seen waiting to enter the library. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.

 </div>

 Fringed by tall palms and old rain trees, a modest, two-storey building nestles in the quiet street that is Margaret Drive.
 With its characteristic bowtie arches and floor-to-ceiling glass windows, the Queenstown Public Library has been a neighbourhood landmark for half a century.
 Although not a grand edifice, this humble building has played a significant role in the social and cultural life of a young nation.